Opanas Zalyvakha

-Opanas Zalyvakha (Опанас Іванович Заливаха; 26 November 1925 – 24 April 2007) was a Ukrainian artist and Soviet dissident, member of Artistic Youths' Club (1960 - 1964).
+Opanas Ivanovych Zalyvakha (Опанас Іванович Заливаха; 26 November 1925 – 24 April 2007) was a Ukrainian artist and Soviet dissident, member of Artistic Youths' Club (1960 - 1964).

-Early years and education
+Biography

-He spent his youth in Siberia, where his family fled from the Holodomor of the 1930s.
-The father of the family made two hives for the village elder to get permission to leave for the Ussuriysk region.
+Opanas Zalyvakha was born in the village of Husynka, Kharkiv Oblast.
+He spent his youth in Siberia, where his family fled from the Holodomor in 1933.
+His education as a painter stated at the arts school in Blagoveshchensk.
+Zalyvakha later studied at an arts college in Irkutsk, and during World War II attended courses of the Leningrad Academy of Arts, which was at the time evacuated to Samarkand.
+He was expelled from the academy for failing to attend a meeting with a candidate from the Communist Party, but was able to get restored as a student and finally graduated in 1960.

-The young man developed a love for drawing and planned to enrol in art school.
-These plans were thwarted by World War II, as the educational institution was closed.
-Opanas moved to Irkutsk.

-In 1946, he tried again to get an education and enrolled in the Leningrad Academy of Arts.

-In 1947, he began studying at the Ilya Repin Institute of Painting, Sculpture and Architecture.
-He was expelled for ‘behaviour unworthy of a Soviet student’: Opanas failed to attend a meeting with a candidate for deputy, thereby showing disrespect for the Soviet authorities.
-He was only able to resume his studies and complete his education in 1960.

-Professional activity, civic activism and repression

-In 1957, he completed his training in Kosiv (Hutsul region).
+In 1957, Zalyvakha completed his training in Kosiv (Hutsul region).
+During that period he also got acquainted with works of Ukrainian literature, including Taras Shevchenko's Kobzar and Mykhailo Kotsiubynsky's Intermezzo.
 After completing his studies, he worked for a year as an artist at the Tyumen Art Fund, after which he moved to Ivano-Frankivsk.
 Here, the artist's first exhibition took place at the regional museum of local history.
 It lasted two weeks.
-Opanas Zalyvaha placed a notebook for comments in the hall and received mixed reviews.
-The exhibition was closed early by order of the head of the regional party committee's culture department, and Zalyvaha was criticised for ‘causing a rift in the friendly community of artists’.

-Some of his early works found their way abroad and gained some popularity, and Zalyvaha received an invitation to organise an exhibition in New York.
+Opanas Zalyvakha placed a notebook for comments in the hall and received mixed reviews.
+The exhibition was closed after only 10 days on the order of local authorities, as the artists' style was demed to be too modern and national-oriented.
+Some of his early works found their way abroad and gained popularity, and Zalyvakha received an invitation to organise an exhibition in New York.

-In 1962, he became acquainted with a group of young artists in Kyiv and became actively involved in human rights activities.
-In 1964, he collaborated with Alla Horska, Lyudmila Semykina, Galina Sevruk, and Galina Zubchenko to create the stained glass window "Shevchenko.
-Mother" for the 150th anniversary of Taras Shevchenko in the lobby of the Red Building of Kyiv National University.
-A commission convened after this qualified it as ideologically hostile, so the stained glass window was destroyed by the university administration.
+In 1962, Zalyvakha joined activities of the Artistic Youths' Club in Kyiv, which would eventually become a centre of dissident activities.
+There he befriended Alla Horska, Liudmyla Semykina, Halyna Sevruk, Ivan Svitlychnyi and Yevhen Sverstiuk.
+Together with Horska, Semykina, Sevruk and Halyna Zubchenko, he worked on the stained glass window "Shevchenko.
+Mother", created for the 150th anniversary of Taras Shevchenko in the lobby of the Red Building of Kyiv National University.
+However, a commission convened by the Communist Party leadership qualified it as ideologically hostile, so the stained glass window was destroyed by the university administration.